preneyv/COURS_LPWM/JAVA/TP_TAROT/RapportProjet/Report_Project_Java.md

 Before begin any typing, I’ve made some research in order to know more about this "practice".
 And I’ve found all of what I needed here : https://www.apprendre-tarotdemarseille.com/ (All the images I used for the card are from this website by the way).
-The I’ve decided to start with Arcanes Mineures and Arcanes Majeures.
+Then I’ve decided to start with Arcanes Mineures and Arcanes Majeures.
 And as I thought two classes were not enought for basis of the project, I added one own-maded class.
 Arcanes Majestueuse is it.(More details in this report below - Classes